gesslar/thresholdbm-bars/README.md

 No warranty at all.
 Use at your own risk.

 # Installation
+In Blightmud:
-In Blightmud, run: `/add_plugin https://github.com/gesslar/thresholdbm-bars`
+1. Install the plugin `/add_plugin https://github.com/gesslar/thresholdbm-bars`
+2. Turn on the plugin `/enable_plugin thresholdbm-bars`